snehaanantha/-Covineeds/README.md

-A e-commerce frontend project using HTML,CSS, Bootstrap and Javascript where user can login/signup to book medicines, kits, masks related to covid.
+A frontend project using HTML,CSS, Bootstrap and Javascript where user can login/signup to book medicines, kits, masks related to covid.